Research the company on their websites ( check below on how to research)

 Practice a firm handshake and maintain eye contact

 Don’t seat before the interviewer sits down, wait until they ask

 Skip heavy pieces of jewelry, bright makeup, and strong perfume

 Groom yourself, clean your nails, shave if possible, and style your hair

 Avoid bad breath, use mint (don’t chew gum during the interview)

 Check what is under your nose beforehand (buggers)

-Women wear close shoes, with comfortable heels, tie up hair or pin it up, collared blouse, stocking for the short dress above the knees
+Women wear closed shoes, with comfortable heels, tie up hair or pin it up, a collared blouse, stocking for the short dress above the knees

 Men wear Suits and Ties or business casual